GTK-teaching/plasmabio.github.io/index.md

 The first instance of Plasma is designed for the needs of teachers and students of the [European Master of Genetics](http://www.magisteregenet.univ-paris-diderot.fr/) at Université de Paris.

-Ultimately, this project is a proof of concept and the implemented solution will be fully documented and freely available to the community.
+Ultimately, this project is a proof of concept and the implemented solution is fully documented and freely available to the community.

 ## PlasmaBio